r98inver/r98inver.github.io/_posts/2023-05-21-dead-louds.md

 This time, we only have $20$ reminders of `256` bits each.
 If we apply the above idea, we get $N \sim 2^{5120}$, and $X = 2^{4096}$.
 Since $d = 4$, we can no longer apply Coppersmith Method, at least not in this way (actually, for it to work we would need $d=1$).

-The solution to this part was suggested me after the challenge by [UnknownError235](https://ctftime.org/user/69826) and [vishiswoz](https://ctftime.org/team/39020/).
+I failed to solve this part during the CTF.
+I thank [UnknownError235](https://ctftime.org/user/69826) and [vishiswoz](https://ctftime.org/team/39020/) (the author of the challenge) for suggesting me the correct solution afterwards.
 It consists in solving the *Noisy Chinese Remaindering* problem as described in [this](https://link.springer.com/content/pdf/10.1007/3-540-45539-6_4.pdf) paper.
-Using a direct lattice reduction, instead of passing through Coppersmith Method, can guarantee to find solutions with better bounds.
+Using a direct lattice reduction, instead of passing through Coppersmith Method, can result in solutions with better bounds.
 Of course the same lattice also works for `Loud Revenge`.